Chart Color Schemes

 South Arm is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-South Arm's dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings such as semi-detached homes, apartments, and others, compared to Hobart metro's 93.4% houses and 6.6% other dwellings.
+South Arm's dwelling structure, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 85.3% houses and 14.7% other dwellings.
 Home ownership in South Arm stood at 43.7%, with mortgaged dwellings at 47.2% and rented ones at 9.1%.
-The median monthly mortgage repayment was $1,600, higher than Hobart metro's average of $1,538.
-Meanwhile, the median weekly rent in South Arm was $370, compared to Hobart metro's $350.
-Nationally, South Arm's mortgage repayments were lower at $1,600 versus Australia's average of $1,863, and rents were also lower at $370 compared to the national figure of $375.
+The median monthly mortgage repayment in the area was $1,600, while the median weekly rent was $370, compared to Hobart metro's $1,517 and $350 respectively.
+Nationally, South Arm's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing